Digital Transaction Banking has been saved

 Digital adaptation started off as an option but has evolved into a necessity in every bank’s agenda around the globe as end-clients – consumers, businesses, and governments – are quickly adopting trends cascading from the technology sector in their IT capabilities, business operations, and business models.

-Recent research suggests that banks in the region have been largely focused on developing innovations and improving existing solutions internally.
-This internal focus may not suffice in addressing rapidly increasing end–customers’ demand for digital functionality and cost-efficiency.
-Sensing the growing demand for technological capabilities, emerging alternative non-bank players – more commonly known as Fintechs – are beginning to transform the financial sector.
-They are doing this by revamping offerings and solutions across the digital landscape creating disruptive products or services, and enabling customers to do more with less.
+Transaction banks in the region have been largely perceived to be focused on improving existing solutions internally.
+This internal focus may not suffice in addressing the end-clients’ demand for digital functionality and cost-efficiency moving forward.
+Sensing a quick shift in the client’s growing demand for technological capabilities, emerging alternative non-bank players – more commonly known as Fintechs – are beginning to transform the financial sector by revamping offerings and solutions in the new digital landscape; some creating sustainable disruption practices while others enabling their clients to do more with less.
+It is imperative for banks to recognise and act upon fulfilling the growing digital needs of end-clients in this time of rapid change by seizing the opportunity to establish themselves as early adopters using their incumbent advantage in the financial services sector.